propeldata/examples/README.md

 # Propel Examples

-Examples of time series, counters, and leaderboards using Propel.
+Examples of time series, counters, and leaderboards powered by Propel.